Phenytoin Hospira 50 mg/ml Injection BP

 Treatment of certain cardiac dysrhythmias, particularly those unresponsive to conventional antidysrhythmic agents or to cardioversion.

 Method of administration

 Phenytoin Injection BP should be injected slowly and directly into a large vein through a large-gauge needle or intravenous catheter.
 It must be administered slowly.
 Intravenous administration should not exceed 50 mg/minute in adults.
-In neonates the drug should be administered at a rate not exceeding 1 to 3 mg/kg/min.
+In neonates the drug should be administered at a rate not exceeding 1 to 3 mg/kg/min or 50 mg/minute, whichever is slower.
 Each injection should be followed by an injection of 0.9% sodium chloride through the same needle or catheter to avoid local venous irritation due to the alkalinity of the solution.

 Continuous monitoring of the electrocardiogram and blood pressure is essential.
 Cardiac resuscitative equipment should be available.
 The patient should be observed for signs of respiratory depression.
 If administration of intravenous Phenytoin Injection BP does not terminate seizures, the use of other measures, including general anaesthesia, should be considered.